2024 Best Parks, Recreation, Leisure, & Fitness Studies Schools in New Jersey

 Parks, Recreation, Leisure, & Fitness Studies is above average in terms of popularity with it being the #15 most popular degree program in the country.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual reviewed 8 schools in New Jersey to determine which ones were the best for degree seekers in the field of parks, recreation, leisure, & fitness studies.
-When you put them all together, these colleges and universities awarded 1,113 degrees in parks, recreation, leisure, & fitness studies during the 2020-2021 academic year.
+Combined, these schools handed out 1,114 degrees in parks, recreation, leisure, & fitness studies to qualified students.

 Choosing a Great Parks, Recreation, Leisure, & Fitness Studies School